Koraput district: Minerals

-Places Of Interest
+Places of interest

 Subai Jain temples

 Subai Jain temples complex consists of 5 temples built in 4th century.
 One temple is famous for its rare images of the tirthankaras surrounding an image of Rishabhanatha.
 An idol of a four-armed Tara (a Jain yakshi) in the temple complex is also noteworthy.
 A Parab festival is organised by the temple management every year.
 A 4 ft Jain idol was discovered in 2020 during excavation.

 Naxals

 Naxalism is a serious matter of concern in south Odisha, including Koraput district, since around 2000.
 Earlier, the Naxalite activities were confined to districts such as Malkangiri, which share its borders with the neighboring states.
 With time, the Naxal activities has spread to Koraput as well as other tribal-dominated districts like Rayagada and Nabarangpur.
 The inaccessible hilly terrain, dense forests, lack of development, grievances of the tribals and poor, and the absence of administration have been conducive to the spread of left-wing extremism in Odisha.
 The seriousness of the problem was underlined by a co-ordinated Naxalite attack on the District Headquarters and armoury at Koraput on February 6, 2004.
 Another prominent leader, Nachika Linga, president of Chasia Mula Adivasi Sangh with Maoist links, organized tribals of Narayanpatna block against moneylenders and landlords who had taken their lands and in 2009 marched on the Narayanpatna police station.

 Naxal group, namely People's War Group (PWG), has carried out numerous operations (attacks on rich farmers, police, bureaucrats and politicians, loots from godowns) within last few years in Koraput as well as in its neighboring districts.
 CoBRA BN of CRPF was deployed here for this purpose and it has helped to reduce Naxal activities to a large extent.